-The child minder provides an environment which is well decorated and is very welcoming, with space available for children to play and learn.
-The child minder has designed the layout of the play area to maximize the space for learning or playing.
-Children can move from one activity to another easily and enjoy their own table and chairs for eating and comfortable furniture in the living area for reading books or singing songs together with the child minder or just for a cuddle.
+The child minder provides an environment which is warm and is very welcoming, with space available for children to play and learn.
+The child minder has designed the layout of the play area to maximize the space for learning or playing and children can move from one activity to another easily.
+They enjoy sitting at the table for messy play, gluing painting play doh or threading beads.
+The comfortable sofa in the play room is used for reading books or singing songs together with the child minder or just for a cuddle.
 Children have access to a wide range of toys and equipment that are suitable to their needs.